ArcticStack/arcticstack/resources/documentation/multiple_icebergs.rst

 * Distribute load over multiple managements nodes.
 * Isolate part of the cluster from the others, while keeping if needed an unified interconnect network.

-It is important to understand what is an iceberg in BlueBanquise.
+It is important to understand what is an iceberg in ArcticStack.

 .. note::
   An iceberg is also often called an *island* in High Performance Computing